 MARRIOTT CYBER ATTACK: DATA BREACH OF 500 MILLION GUESTS LINKED TO CHINESE SPY AGENCY

-The hackers suspected for working on the instructions of the ministry of state security, and the civilian spy agency.
+The hackers suspected of working on the instructions of the ministry of state security, and the civilian spy agency.
 This discovery came out when Trump administration was planning to target China’s trade, cyber and economic policies within days.

 They are thinking to charge those Chinese hackers working under the intelligence services and the army, said four government officials who spoke on the condition of non-disclosing their name.
 Trump administration is also planning to derestrict the reports to cancel the effect in case the hackers reveal the identity of US government officials.

 The hacking of the Starwood chain, which about to happen in September and not expected to associate with these arraignments.

 Marriott eyes rebranding after a massive data breach